briannarenni/typemaster-landing/README.md

 # Typemaster Landing Page

-Fully responsive for mobile, tablet, and desktop.
-Made from Figma wireframe supplied by Frontend Mentor.
+Fully responsive landing page made with HTML and CSS for mobile, tablet, and desktop.
+Made from Figma wireframe.